lharding/lsh-bin/README.md

 `SELECTION` is one of the standard X selection names as understood by `xclip`: `primary`, `secondary`, `clipboard`.
 Defaults to `clipboard`.

+### sesh (Session Helper)

+`sesh` is a simple script to help restore your session state when using a dynamic window manager.
+For me the big use case is that I use individual browser windows managed by my window manager rather than browser tabs, so when I have to reboot, log in/out, etc, it's a pain moving the windows back to the desks I had them on.

+To use:

+- Before logout, shutdown, etc, invoke `sesh` with all your windows still open.
+A list of window names and associated desktop numbers will be saved at `~/.cache/sesh.state`.
+- After login and reloading apps, browser sessions, etc, invoke `sesh load, and it will move all you windows to the desktops specified in `~/.cache/sesh.state`.

 ### scut (Super | Simple | Suckless) cut.

 An improved version of the POSIX `cut` command.